projectfluent/dom-l10n-documentation/src/using-fluent.md

 }
 ```

-Then we'll want to import some items from these dependencies in `index.js`.
+Then we need to import some items from these dependencies in `index.js`.

 ```JavaScript
 import { DOMLocalization } from "@fluent/dom";